sergeynordicresults/sergeynordicresults.github.io/war.md

 1. electronic voting for a president (just like in Estonia and better)
 2. put Poroshenko in prison

-What I wish he would do:
+What I wish he would do also:
 1. WHEN people in liberated Bucha tell "we need this and this" INSTEAD "I will talk with your mayor" BETTER "ok, we will make an application where all people could post proposals to what they need"

 </pre></details></blockquote>